Key takeaways

 To treat moderate-to-severe obstructive sleep apnea in adults with obesity

-You can get a prescription for Zepbound from your primary care provider, a specialist in obesity medicine, or through the Ro Body membership, a comprehensive program that includes:
+You can get a prescription for Zepbound from your primary care provider, a specialist in obesity medicine, or with the Ro Body membership, a comprehensive program that includes:

 Your weight loss medication (including Zepbound, if that’s the most appropriate medication for you)